 If You Are In An Accident

 Despite all precautions, accidents may still happen.
-If you are involved in a car crash or charged with a DUI, the experienced attorneys at Alpert Schreyer, LLC can help.
+If you are involved in a car crash or charged with a DUI, the experienced attorneys at Alpert Schreyer Criminal Defense Attorneys can help.
 Call us today for a free case evaluation to discuss your case.